Introduction to Energy Efficiency in New York

 New York City houses more renters (over 60%) than owners, most of whom spend greater than 35% of their household income on housing, according to the 2020 5-year American Community Survey.
 Most of these renters (48.4%) live in buildings with 20 or more units.
 Understanding this kind of insight can improve how energy efficiency messages are delivered to such customers.

-By understanding the energy burden of each home in a city like New York, as measured by an energy label like MyHEAT’s HEAT Rating, energy efficiency programs can be designed to maximize response rates, message effectiveness, and ultimately, program uplift.
+By understanding the energy burden of each home in a city like New York, as measured by an energy efficiency rating scale label like MyHEAT’s HEAT rating, energy efficiency programs can be designed to maximize response rates, message effectiveness, and ultimately, program uplift.

 On December 19th 2022, NYSERDA announced the release and approval of their final Scoping Plan.
 This plan outlines the recommended policies and actions designed to meet the goals laid out by the progressive Climate Act passed in 2019.